-Unfortunately, the cyber security at most law firms isn’t cutting it.
-Research from the American Bar Association (ABA) found that nearly one-third of surveyed attorneys experienced a security breach in 2020.
+Unfortunately, the cybersecurity at most law firms isn’t cutting it.
+Research from the American Bar Association (ABA) found that over a quarter of surveyed attorneys have experienced a security breach.
 A single incident can instantly damage client relationships and devalue years of hard work—especially if sensitive data gets compromised.

-Read on to discover four major threats facing the industry, and how to improve the cyber security at your law firm.
+Read on to discover seven major industry threats and how to improve your law firm's cybersecurity.

 1. Credential theft

-If an attorney, administrator, or even third-party reuses the same credentials for different portals, this type of attack can quickly spin out of control.
-Using a password manager to create, store, and retrieve unique passwords for every account (and following cyber security best practices) is a quick way to reduce the impact of credential theft.
+If an attorney, administrator, or even third-party consultant reuses the same credentials for different portals, this type of attack can quickly spin out of control.
+Using a password manager to create, store, and retrieve unique passwords for every account (and following cybersecurity best practices) is a quick way to reduce the impact of credential theft.

 2. Financial redirection